GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

+This declares a label named after the given identifier.

-This label may be referenced in certain commands to transfer (or start) control of execution to the statement it prefixes.
+The label may be referenced in certain commands to transfer (or start) control of execution to the statement it prefixes.
 Labels themselves do not alter the flow of control, which continues to the statement it embodies.

-The name of a label may be empty.
-The name of a label may contain characters that do not match the `identifier` production.
-In such cases, the label cannot be used as arguments to commands.

 ### Empty Statements